xpavlic4/book-extracts/sports/golf/The Golf Psychology Pocast.md

 # Anxiety under Pressure
 Two possibilities
-* The payoff syndrom - I worked so hard on this
+* The payoff syndrome - I worked so hard on this
 * I do not want to fail in front of others